School Visits

 ✔ Interactive read-aloud moments

-✔ Writing organizer/activity sheet
+✔ Writing activity sheets

 Option 3 -🕵️ Grades 5/6 — Mystery Read-Aloud & Story Breakdown

-- create red herrings
+🔍 create red herrings

-- keep readers guessing
+🔍 keep readers guessing until the very end

 Includes:

-✔ Interactive mystery read-aloud
+✔ Interactive mystery presentation

-✔ Audience participation
+✔ Audience participation and discussion

 ✔ Mystery writing mini-lesson

-Option 4 - 📚 Grades 7/8 — What Happens After You Finish Your Story?
+Option 4 - 📚 Grades 7/8 — From Story to Shelf?

 A behind-the-scenes look at: